iotengineer22/pi-360camera-test/README.md

 We also conducted tests for 360-degree object detection using YOLOX.
 The Raspberry Pi and the 360-degree camera successfully performed object detection.

-You can find the test videos below.

-We'll introduce the 360-degree camera we used and the program.

 ### Test Environment